Sri Vyasaraja pratishtha first Hanuman

 Sripadaraja theertha

-The mutt established by him was known as Padmanabha theertha mutt.
-The spreading of message of Madwa was continued by his disciples.
-Sri Svarnavarna Teertharu the eighth in the lineage who selected a young Sri Lakshminarayana and initiated him into thuriya ashrama and named him Lakshminarayana teertha.
+The mutt established by him was known as Padmanabha Theertha mutt.
+The spreading of the message of Madwa was continued by his disciples.
+Sri Svarnavarna Teertharu the eighth in the lineage who selected a young Sri Lakshminarayana initiated him into thuriya ashrama and named him Lakshminarayana teertha.

 Sri Lashminarayana teertha happened to be in the presence of Sri Raghunatha theertharu of Sri Uttaradi mutt at Koppar.
-Young Sri Lakshminarayana theertharu was learning Sri-Sudha from Sri Svarnavarna Teertharu.
-Sri Ranganatha teertha observed the young yati explaining with ease even verses which were primafacie difficult to even understand.
-Sri Ranganatha theertharu, in admiration, said "we are just sripada (pontiffs), but you are Sripadaraja" (raja of all pontiffs).
+Young Sri Lakshminarayana Theertharu was learning Sri Sudha from Sri Svarnavarna Teertharu.
+Sri Ranganatha Teertha observed the young yati explaining with ease even verses that were prima facia difficult to understand.
+Sri Ranganatha theertharu, in admiration, said ‘We are just sripada (pontiffs), but you are Sripadaraja’ (raja of all pontiffs).
 From then on, Sri Lakshminarayana teertha came to be known as Sripadaraja.

 Stay at Srirangam